 TEAM ORGANISATION

-All forms of team work were organised by utilising Facebook Messenger, Google Docs and via email.
-Members would discuss availability, proficiencies and weaknesses in terms of coding, report writing and software experience which would provide vital information when organising teamwork.
+All forms of team work were organised by utilising Facebook Messenger, Google Docs, and via email.
+Members would discuss availability, proficiencies and weaknesses in terms of coding, report writing, and software experience which would provide vital information when organising teamwork.

 The team leader Mr Hertweck was an essential figure in ensuring team work was consistently applied throughout the whole project cycle.
 He would assign two members to a task if there were time constraints or felt a task required skills from two different members that exhibited them.